karpatic/datalab/markdown/03_nbdev.md

 - [FastiAi](https://github.com/fastai/fastai) - Data convenience tools and AI models
 - [FastAi Course](https://course.fast.ai/) - V3.
 A practical deep-learning course

 Use one of these products?
-Tweet [@jeremyphoward](https://www.fast.ai/about/#founders) the product of your work!
+Tweet @jeremyphoward and [staff](https://www.fast.ai/about/#founders) or @HamelHusain for all their work!

 ### With Nbdev you can: